Rays vs. Braves Player Props Betting Odds

 Diaz Stats

-- Diaz takes a two-game streak with at least one hit into this contest.
-During his last five outings he is batting .267 with three walks.
+- Diaz brings a three-game streak with at least one hit into this matchup.
+During his last five outings he is hitting .333 with three walks.

 Diaz Recent Games